Ensembl/gene_symbol_transformer/README.md

 ### experiment setup

-Specify parameters and hyperparameters for your experiment by editing or copying the `configuration.yaml` configuration file.
+Specify parameters and hyperparameters for your experiment by editing or copying one of the configuration YAML files.

 ## create and use a classifier